ArturKovacs/Glitter-Island/README.md

 **OpenGL 3.3 is required to build and run this application.**

-Theres no dependencies needed to be installed for Visual Studio 2013, project is ready to be used out-of-the-box for its compiler.
+Theres no dependencies needed to be installed for _Visual Studio 2013_, project is ready to be used out-of-the-box for its compiler.

-In case of an other compiler the following dependencies' dev packages are required to be installed:
+In case of an _other compiler_ the following dependencies' dev packages are required to be installed:
-- SFML of at least version 2.1
+SFML 2.1 (or higher) and GLEW.
-- GLEW

 A particular configuration of oglplus is provided, but it can be optionally used or discarded by setting a cmake variable to the desired value.
 If the provided oglplus